blakenoll/gnarly-graphql/readme.md

+# Description

-# NPM package to create a GraphQL server using express and apollo-server-express
+NPM package allowing users to create boilerplate GraphQL servers powered by Express, apollo-express-server and Babel using a simple CLI.

 # Installation

+Install gloabally to allow CLI to run anywhere.

 Using yarn: